andrzejlisek/MorseCode/Readme.md

 4. Run following command: `%MinGW%\\bin\\windeployqt.exe --release %Binary%`.
 5. Copy following files from %MinGW%\\bin\\ to %Binary%: libgcc_s_dw2-1.dll, libstdc*6.dll, libwinpthread-1.dll.
 6. Remove all *.cpp and *.o files.
-7. Place downloaded starting configuration files: Symbols.txt, Palette.txt, Thermal.png, RGB.png.
+7. Place downloaded initial configuration files: Symbols.txt, Palette.txt, Thermal.png, RGB.png.

 ## Compiling and deploying for Linux
 At this description, there will be used following wilcards: